kaushik-kundu/analytics-ai/oci-postgresql-genai-lab/1-install/install.md

 1. Locate the `oci_api_key.pem` private PEM file downloaded in Task 2, Step 4.

+    This is the OCI API signing private key.
+It is different from the SSH private key used to connect to the VM.

 2. Use SCP on your local laptop to copy the **OCI API-signing key** to the Compute host.
 The key provided with `-i` is the separate **SSH private key** from Task 2, Step 5.

+    The file after -i is the SSH login key; oci_api_key.pem is the API private key being uploaded.

     **macOS Terminal**